calee14/FoodAllergyIndicator/README.md

 - [ ] Make it so that the user doesn't need to enter username and password
 # Notes
 - [ ] Maybe won't add the feature where the app will have additional information about food allergies.
 Too hard to do ~~and waste of time, energy and effort.~~ and should focus more on the main feature and get that working perfectly.
-- [ ] Ready to resubmit to the Appstore.
+- [X] Ready to resubmit to the Appstore.
 Make sure to run one last test.
+    - NOTE: rejected because of non approved medical service.